chukkabadhram/ToDoApp/README.md

-This is a simple TODO tasks applications built on Springboot, MongoDB, Angular.
+This is a simple TODO tasks application built on Springboot, MongoDB, Angular.